yarikoptic/rmafni/doc/SphinxDocs/installations/FATCAT_Demo/DealingWithGrads.rst

     |

 #.
 Occasionally, diffusion data is acquired with multiple repetitions
     of DWIs.
-For example, one might acquire three repetitions of 3 *b*\=0 images and 30 *b*\=1000 images, for a total of 99 volumes;
+For example, one might acquire three repetitions of 4 *b*\=0 images and 30 *b*\=1000 images, for a total of 102 volumes;
-    and then the 4th, 37th and 70th bricks have been acquired with the same gradient, etc. However, you don't need to do the index math, because ``1dDW_Grad_o_Mat`` can be told to do the averaging among gradients.
+    in that case, the 5th, 39th and 73rd bricks will have been acquired with the same gradient, etc. However, *you*, the analyzer, don't need to do the index math, because ``1dDW_Grad_o_Mat`` can be told to do the appropriate averaging among gradients (along with the averaging of the reference images, described in the previous section).